Skiing in the Swiss Alps is magical. Dramatic peaks like the famed

 skiing in the Alps.

-Les 4 Vallées offers extensive extreme skiing
+Les 4 Vallées offers extensive extreme

 Bernard.
 Verbier's glacier and vast slopes provide an extreme skiers